Zoster (herpes zoster)

 Herpes zoster in Australia

-In Australia, there are about 560 cases of herpes zoster per 100,000 population per year in all age groups.50
+In Australia, there are about 560 cases of herpes zoster per 100,000 population per year in all age groups.1

 Herpes zoster in people who are immunocompromised

 People who are immunocompromised have an increased risk of herpes zoster compared with non-immunocompromised people.
-Rates of herpes zoster are up to 15 times higher in people who are immunocompromised due to HIV.
-In the 1st year after haematopoietic stem cell transplantation, up to 30% of patients may develop herpes zoster.25,37
+Rates of herpes zoster are up to 15 times higher in people who are immunocompromised due to HIV infection.
+In the 1st year after haematopoietic stem cell transplantation, up to 30% of patients may develop herpes zoster.8,53 The risk of herpes zoster in people receiving therapy for conditions such as cancer, transplants or autoimmune conditions varies depending on their age, condition, the therapy they are receiving, and whether there is concomitant therapies.
+The risk in these people ranges from less than 1 to 40 times54-65 greater than those who are immunocompetent or not receiving therapy.

 Rate of complications from herpes zoster

 Overall, 13–26% of patients with herpes zoster develop complications.
-Complications occur more often in older people and people who are immunocompromised.51,52
+Complications occur more often in older people and people who are immunocompromised.66,67

 Post-herpetic neuralgia (PHN) is the most common complication of herpes zoster, but it occurs very infrequently in children and young adults.
-PHN occurs in approximately 1 in 5 herpes zoster cases in people aged >80 years, compared with approximately 1 in 10 cases in people aged 50–59 years.4,5,9 The population-based incidence of PHN is 3 times higher in people 70–79 years of age (235 per 100,000) than in people 50–59 years of age (73 per 100,000).4
+PHN occurs in approximately 1 in 5 herpes zoster cases in people aged >80 years, compared with approximately 1 in 10 cases in people aged 50–59 years.17,68,69 The population-based incidence of PHN is 3 times higher in people aged 70–79 years (235 per 100,000) than in people aged 50–59 years (73 per 100,000).69

 Vaccine information